What we can review

 - relating to requiring a security.

-The Migration Act and the Migration Regulations 1994 specify what decisions we can review, or you can check the List of reviewable decisions.
+The Migration Act and the Migration Regulations 1994 specify what decisions we can review.

 The decision letter from the Department of Home Affairs will tell you if we can review the decision and if you are a person who can apply for a review.